Shopify/web-configs/README.md

     - `useBuiltIns`, a string that is passed to the [`useBuiltIns` option of `@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env#usebuiltins)

 - `babel-preset-shopify/node`: This preset transpiles features to a specified version of Node, defaulting to the currently active version.
 It accepts an options object.
-The `modules` and `inlineEnv` do the same thing they do in `babel-preset-shopify/web`, detailed above.
+The `modules`, `typescript`, `inlineEnv`,`debug`, `corejs` and `useBuiltIns` options do the same thing they do in `babel-preset-shopify/web`, detailed above.
 You can also pass a version of Node to target during transpilation using the `version` option:

   ```json
   {